AiLang-Author/AiLang/README.md

 AiLang is the first verb-first, low-level programming language with the capability for high level library abstraction.
 ---
 Ailang is crafted with built-in libraries to implment abstractions, and a deep set of key words and functions, differentiating it from traditional compilers like GCC, LLVM & Clang, that depend on implicit constructs and compiliation time resolution of many core primitives.
 AiLang features its own x86_64 compiler reducing legacy dependency and allowing for a clean tight language that compiles 100% to spec everytime.
 This eliminates workarounds, supports a modular backend portable to new processor instruction sets, and reduces boilerplate code with an import model that requires no headers.
-Rich primitive functions, built-in debugging, a comprehensive keyword set, and cache-aware memory pools (replacing malloc) and many more 1st principles inclusions in the language allow for optimizing performance and development efficiency.
+Rich primitive functions, built-in debugging, a comprehensive keyword set, and cache-aware memory pools (replacing malloc) and many more 1st principle inclusions in the language allow for optimizing performance and development efficiency.
 This compiler can build small working demonstration programs and more now as of 9-10-2025.